Canary Islands

 Departures

 The Canary Islands are a very special and unique destination, unknown to most of the world, and definitely a great winter cycling destination.
 Even though they belong to Spain, they sit in a subtropical climate located off the coast of northern Africa.
-The island’s volcanic beauty, surprising landscapes, and fascinating gastronomy & lifestyle will astound you for sure.
+The island’s volcanic beauty, surprising landscapes, and fascinating gastronomy and lifestyle will surprise and delight you.

-This trip is designed to allow you to experience three of the islands, which are all very distinct.
-You will see the volcanoes of the Timanfaya National Park, charming whitewashed towns, spectacular lookouts, incredible meandering roads, thrilling gravel sections, and the possibility to climb very high in the mountains.
+This journey is designed to experience three of the most stunning islands, with very distinct features.
+You will see the volcanoes of the Timanfaya National Park, charming whitewashed towns, spectacular lookouts, incredible meandering roads, thrilling gravel sections, and the top of very high mountains.

-This is an adventure for the ones who look for the uncommon, who want to experience Spain from a different perspective, and who want to taste the most delicious fish the Atlantic Ocean has to offer.
+An adventure for those looking for the uncommon.
+Discover a different side of Spain, with a taste of the most delicious fish the Atlantic Ocean has to offer.

-The next stop will be Fuerteventura, one of the least known islands due to its big extension and high winds.
-Luckily, we will have the trade winds on our back as we cross the island from north to south and explore some of the more remote and spectacular corners that the islands have to offer.
-You will have downtime to relax on the dreamy beaches or go explore some gravel roads to the very edges of the island.
+The next stop is Fuerteventura, one of the lesser-known islands.
+With the trade winds on our backs, we cross the island from north to south, exploring the impressive white dunes and some of its more remote and spectacular corners.
+Take some time to relax on the dreamy beaches or brave the gravel roads to the very edges of the island.

-Our last island will be Gran Canaria.
-With its high-altitude volcanoes, the orography is very different from the previous islands and we will ride through lush tropical landscapes, the amazing and wild coastline, and beautiful banana plantations on our way to the highest point of the island.
-We will finish this trip with a good celebration and share all the great moments shared at the lively capital of Las Palmas.
+On our last island, we conquer high-altitude volcanoes.
+The orography changes drastically from the previous islands, as we ride through lush tropical landscapes, an amazing and wild coastline, and beautiful banana plantations on our way to the highest point of the island.
+We celebrate our wins with a grand dinner at the lively capital of Las Palmas.

 Day 1: Arrival, 30km +500m